jpedroschmitz/typescript-nextjs-starter/README.md

 It contains a default and minimal policy that you can customize to fit your application needs.
 It's a foundation to build upon.

+### Husky

+Husky is a tool that helps us run scrips before Git events.
+We have 3 hooks:

+- `pre-commit` — (Disabled by default) Runs lint-staged to lint and format the files.
+- `commit-msg` — Runs commitlint to check if the commit message follows the conventional commit message format.
+- `post-merge` — Runs pnpm install to update the dependencies if there was a change in the `pnpm-lock.yaml` file.

+> Important note: Husky is disabled by default in the pre-commit hook.
+This is intention because most developers don't want to run lint-staged on every commit.
+If you want to enable it, run `echo 'HUSKY_ENABLED=true' > .husky/_/pre-commit.options`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.